 All five team members leaned forward and watched the displays.

-“Thank you, Peter,” Landon spoke into the microphone, “Hold up three fingers on your left hand if you hear me loud and clear.”
+“Thank you, William,” Landon spoke into the microphone, “Hold up three fingers on your left hand if you hear me loud and clear.”

 “Ignore that last one,” Landon groaned, “Disobedient children in the house, nothing to see here.
 And you,” Landon addressed his brother, “Keep the lines to Fr.
 Matteo mute until we silence this here lot.”